Montréal–Trudeau International Airport: Car

 The airport is accessible from Highway 20 or from Highway 520, a spur off Highway 40 that leads directly towards the airport.
 Eastbound Highway 20 leads to the Dorval interchange, the exit which drivers must take for the airport.
 From the north, Côte-Vertu Boulevard that runs parallel to runways 24L and 24R provides access to the Air Canada Base and hangars, Air Transat hangars, Air Inuit hangars, Bombardier Aerospace assembly facility and the deicing facility.

 When drivers pick up or drop off guests at Trudeau, they are permitted to stop momentarily outside the Arrivals and Departure areas at both the Canada and International departures as well as the Transborder Jetty.

 Aéroports de Montréal, the City of Montreal, Transports Québec and Transport Canada made plans to improve the Dorval interchange and built direct road links between the airport and highways 20 and 520.
 Once the certificate of authorization was obtained, work began in June 2009 with an original projected end date of 2017, although some parts of the project will be on hold for several years.
 The project entails redesigning the road network within the airport site, which was mostly completed as planned.

 Future connections

 On April 22, 2016, the CEO of the Caisse de Dépot et de Placement du Québec Michael Sabia and Montreal mayor Denis Coderre announced a massive transit project called Réseau express métropolitain, slated to open between 2023 and 2027.
-This planned rapid transit network will connect the Trudeau Airport to the Central station in Downtown Montréal, the North Shore, the South Shore and the West Island.
-It will run from 5am to 1am, 7 days a week.
-Construction began in April 2018 and will connect Trudeau Airport with downtown by 2027.
+This planned rapid transit network will connect the Trudeau Airport to Montreal Central Station in Downtown Montréal, the North Shore, the South Shore and the West Island.
+It will run from 5.30am to 1am, 7 days a week.
+Construction began in April 2018 and will connect Trudeau Airport with downtown by the end of 2027.